Yike/structToolbox/README.md

 Toolbox for the illustration of reliable structural estimation.
 Building on the illustrative model from:

-Michael Keane, Petra Todd, and Kenneth Wolpin (2011).
+Michael P. Keane, Petra E. Todd, and Kenneth I. Wolpin (2011).
 The Structural Estimation of Behavioral Models: Discrete Choice Dynamic Programming Methods and Applications, *Handbook of Labor Economics*, Elsevier.

-Online Documentation (under construction):
+Online Documentation:

 http://www.policy-lab.org/structToolbox